 As a result, omega-3s in food help reduce your risk of heart disease, which is especially important for those with type 2 diabetes.
 Wild salmon is not only rich in omega 3s but also contain a healthy-fat-and-protein combination that slows the body’s absorption of carbohydrates, keeping blood sugars on an even keel.

-When you’re thinking about your next meal, consider this heart-healthy, low-carb option for blackened salmon (a personal favorite) –
+After enjoying the diabetic salmon recipe below, you can keep that healthy lifestyle going by walking in your women's or men's diabetic shoes.
+When you’re thinking about your next meal, consider this heart-healthy, low-carb option for blackened salmon (a personal favorite) -

 Makes 2 servings